rkincaid/rc2014-misc/sc114/README.md

 **CBIOS_ACIA_CF64_CF128_wBB_.asm** - Modified CBIOS source to implement the bitbang versions of LPT: and PUN:.
 I tried to make the IOBYTE work correctly between the new output and the existing two ACIA ports in the code.
 I only have one ACIA port available (currently), so I am unable to test whether the second port works as it should.

-**PUTSYS-CPM-ACIA-BITBANG.hex** - A hex file suitible for loading the usual PUTSYS program into the SC114's SCM monitor.
-Paste this at the "*" prompt and execute "G8000" to write the system tracks on your compact flash card.
+**PUTSYS-CPM-ACIA-BITBANGxx.hex** - A hex file suitible for loading the usual PUTSYS program into the SC114's SCM monitor.
+Paste this at the "\*" prompt and execute "G8000" to write the system tracks on your compact flash card. xx denotes the CF card size (64MB vs 128MB).
+Caution, I have not test the 64MB as I only have 128MB at the moment.
+But it should work ok...

 **printproxy.py** - The printer proxy.
 It requires python 2.7+, a system with an LPR command and a default printer set up on the system.
 It was tested on MacOS but should work on Linux and other unix-like systems.
 The program is pretty simple and should be easily modifiable for Windows.